ioBroker/ioBroker.modbus/README.md

 Every alias will be mapped internally to address, e.g. 30011 will be mapped to input register 10. and so on.

 ### Do not align addresses to word
-Normally the coils and the input register addresses are aligned to 16 bit.
+Normally the coils and the discrete inputs addresses are aligned to 16 bit.
 Like addresses from 3 to 20 will be aligned to 0 up 32.
 If this option is active the addresses will not be aligned.

 ### Round Real to